 In the next blog in this series, I’ll talk about how event analytics in Netcool Operations Insight helps with the challenges that operations management face.

-To learn more, register for our webinar on the value predictive insight brings to IT operations.
+To learn more, watch the replay of our webinar on the value predictive insight brings to IT operations.
 Check out the earlier posts in our IBM Operations Analytics series.
-And stay tuned for additional key learnings from our colleagues in coming weeks.